Kevin-Rau/Chess/README.md

 The most important functions are Game.execPlayerturn() & Board.execute().
 They handle a lot of the game's logic flow

-One: game.execPlayerTurn(chess)
+game.execPlayerTurn()
   - get first square
   - get second square
-  * board.execute(self._playerturn,self._origin,self._destination)
+  * board.execute()

-Two: board.execute(self._playerturn,self._origin,self._destination)
     - get piece at first square
     - check piece move is valid
     - kill piece at second square, if there
     - update the board, hence set squares according to move